Buying flat pack furniture is an affordable and stylish way to furnish your home. But is it right for you? What are the environmental impacts?

 “The final product is not that eco-friendly because a formaldehyde-based glue is often used to bond the wood fibres together.
 On the good side, efforts are made to produce SDF, which is made by using a less toxic type of glue, called MDI.” - Thomas / Flat Pack Mates

-Flat pack furniture is often transported in bulk to the end user, who might be located at a significant distance from where the products are originally made.
-This makes the furniture piece less sustainable than locally produced hand-made furniture.
+The manufacturer transports the products in bulk to the end-user. who might be located far away.
+As a result, the furniture is less sustainable than locally produced hand-made furniture.

 Flat-pack furniture is low-cost and easily accessible, but it has some disadvantages.
 Its mass production process hurts the environment.
 However, manufacturers are trying to use non-toxic adhesives to create more eco-friendly MDF materials from recycled wood.

 We hope that manufacturers will keep making improvements and flat pack furniture sustainability will become the norm!